meshery/meshery/docs/pages/reference/error-codes.md

 ## Error Codes and Troubleshooting

-Meshery and it's components use a common framework (defined within MeshKit) to generate and document an error with a unique error code identifier: the combination of Meshery component moniker and numberic code - `[component-moniker]-[numeric code]`.
+Meshery and its components use a common framework (defined within MeshKit) to generate and document an error with a unique error code identifier: the combination of Meshery component moniker and numberic code - `[component-moniker]-[numeric code]`.
 Each error code identifies the source component for the error and a standard set of information to describe the error and provide helpful details for troubleshooting the situation surrounding the specific error.

 {% include alert.html type="info" title="Error codes are combination of component moniker and numberic code" content="
 Note: The numeric portion of error codes are component-scoped.
 The numeric portion of error codes are allowed to overlap between Meshery components.
 The combination of the `[component-moniker]-[numeric code]` is what makes a given error code globally unique." %}